silx-kit/fabio/doc/source/install.rst

 available on the `Python cheese shop <https://pypi.python.org/pypi/fabio>`_ but we advice to use binary wheels packages provided for the most common platforms:
 Windows, MacOSX.
-For Debian Linux and its derivatives (Ubuntu, Mint, ...), FabIO is part of the distributions and itss package is named *python-fabio* and can be installed via:
+For Debian Linux and its derivatives (Ubuntu, Mint, ...), FabIO is part of the distributions and its package is named *python3-fabio* and can be installed via:

 .. code-block:: shell